jackkershaw/payload-cms-test/README.md

 ## If I had more time

+- Custom frontend for Staff to edit the site without the admin panel.
+- Add alt text to the testing screenshots in this README to improve accessibility.
 - I really enjoyed working with Payload and will continue to use it in future.
 I am particularly interested in experimenting with the following features:
   - SEO features
   - Search function with SSR